 Credit cards are a great resource for building and maintaining credit.
 However, if the credit line is not managed properly, trouble is sure to follow.
-You can quickly find yourself in debt if you choose to charge a major purchase, for example, without a solid plan on how to pay back what you owe.
+You can quickly find yourself in debt if you choose to charge a major purchase without a solid plan on how to pay back what you owe.
 That $500 television could end up costing you more than $750 once you include interest if the balances are not paid in full.
-Here are five mistakes you could be making with a credit card and ways to fix them, instead of letting the debt worsen.
+Here are five mistakes you could be making with a credit card and ways to fix them.

 Solution: Consider alternative options with lower fees and better repayment terms, like an LGFCU Visa® Credit Card, to bridge the cash crunch.
 There are no fees for cash advances or balance transfers.

 Another potential pitfall is only making the minimum monthly payment.
 Depending on how much you owe, it could be decades before you’re done paying off that debt.
 Creditors are now required by law to help you understand how much you owe and how long it will take to repay that amount, not to mention how much interest you’ll end up paying.
 That information is now found on your statement.

 Solution: Review your statement details carefully.
 This way you’ll know how much more you’ll need to pay every month to eliminate the debt in the shortest amount of time and by spending the least amount of money.
 It’s better to pay off your credit card bill after every purchase or try to pay an amount higher than the minimum amount due.

 Paying your bill late can damage your credit score, making it difficult to secure a loan or, in some cases, get a job.
 Fees and higher interest rates may be added on, increasing your debt load.
 Look for your statement every month and pay the bill as soon as it arrives.